golemfoundation/wildland-client/Documentation/manpages/wl-storage-template.rst

 - `local_path`: container local path (path to container file)
 - `owner`: container owner.
 Warning: you must encapsulate {{ owner }} variable in quotes, eg. '{{ owner }}'

-Warning: `title` and `categories` are optional thus if the container does not have them they will not be passed to the template.
+Warning: `title` and `categories` are optional; thus, if the container does not have them, they will not be passed to the template.
 Use jinja's {% if variable is defined %} syntax to check if they are defined and provide reasonable defaults.